Bell wants the federal government to rescind CRTC's fibre internet order

 The commission said internet competition in the two provinces dropped by 47 percent between 2018 and 2022.
 Both companies have acquired once-independent ISPs.
 Telus took over Start.ca and Altima.
 Bell acquired Ebox and Distributel.

-As The Globe notes, the order impacts Bell at a larger scale than Telus, which has most of its FTTH infrastructure in the West.
+As The Globe and Mail, which was the first to report on the petition, notes, the order impacts Bell at a larger scale than Telus, which has most of its FTTH infrastructure in the West.

 The interim decision was part of a larger review on wholesale internet access the commission launched on March 8th, 2023.